indico/indico/docs/source/config/settings.rst

     Default: ``False``

-.. data:: ENABLE_DELETE_USER_FROM_UI
+.. data:: ALLOW_ADMIN_USER_DELETION

-    Whether to enable administrators to delete users from the UI.
+    Whether to allow administrators to permanently delete users from the Indico UI.

-    Enable Indico administrators to delete a user from the UI along with all their associated data.
+    If enabled, any Indico administrator can permenently delete a user from Indico, along with all their associated user data.
 If it is not possible to delete the user (e.g. because they are listed as a speaker at an event), the user will be anonymized instead.

     Default: ``False``